scrapy/scrapy/docs/topics/request-queues.rst

 .. currentmodule:: scrapy.squeues

-A :ref:`priority queue <priority-queues>` uses queues internally to store pending requests.
+The built-in :ref:`priority queues <priority-queues>` use queues internally to store pending requests.
 These internal queues are called *downstream queues*.

 The organization method used by the downstream queues, usually either FIFO or LIFO, affects the order in which requests are sent for requests